 Driving Organic Traffic Without an Overload of Textual Content

 Seeing as e-commerce websites tend to be photo-heavy rather than text-heavy, it’s important to ensure that your site contains content that is written in a manner that will encourage an increase in rankings.
 The text on the site homepage should encapsulate what your website is about.
 It should also include the keywords that you want to target, be written in the voice of your brand, and take website navigation into consideration.

 Since only a small amount of text will be on an e-commerce site’s homepage, the text that is on the page should revolve around the generation of natural traffic.
 That means that the bulk of it will be there for the purpose of link building, product descriptions, product information, and social media marketing.

 Building Links for an E-Commerce Website

 Since there will only be so much text on an e-commerce site, link building is incredibly important.
-If you aren’t aware of what this is, link building is a tactic that SEO specialists use to increase the number of inbound links from relevant sites with good domain authority.
+If you aren’t aware of what this, link building is a tactic that SEO specialists use to increase the number of inbound links from relevant sites with good domain authority.
 These links to your site may lead to your homepage, a landing page, or even a product page, depending on which one is relevant.
 Before search engine algorithms were this advanced, website owners simply put links to their website anywhere and everywhere that they could, including directories, backlink blogs, and other low-quality sites.
-With the algorithm today, however, this is no longer possible.
+With the algorithm today, however, this no longer possible.
 In fact, a website would be penalized for it.
 Here are a few things to remember about link building in 2019:

 - Look to get inbound links on quality sites with high domain authorities only.